spiral/docs/docs/en/cookbook/domain-core.md

 ## Global Domain Core

-By default, the `CoreInterface` only used to drive targets for framework routing.
+By default, the `CoreInterface` is only used to drive targets for framework routing.
 You can change the default target via `Spiral\Core\CoreInterface` binding:

 ```php